nkenney21/ExceptionsLabInClass/src/lab4/README.txt

-For lab4 just add exception handling to your discount strategy project.
+For lab4 just add except ion handling to your discount strategy project.